Recycling Nature's Way - You Can Make a Difference!

 FREE Compost Bins

-For a FREE compost instruction kit and/or a FREE compost bin while supplies last, visit 6751 Columbia Gateway Drive, Suite 514 or Alpha Ridge Landfill at 2350 Marriottsville Road.
+FREE compost bins (while supplies last) are available at 6751 Columbia Gateway Drive, Suite 514 or Alpha Ridge Landfill at 2350 Marriottsville Road.
 Compost bins are made from 100% recycled plastic and are available to Howard County residents only.

 Here are directions to build a pallet composting bin out of wood pallets.

-Check out the newly opened pilot compost facility that's operating at Alpha Ridge Landfill!
+Check out the newly opened Pilot Composting Facility that's operating at Alpha Ridge Landfill!
 More...

 A Special Note for Columbia Residents